 Rings

-I am going to keep it short because for the most part the rings have a little less versatility and their lack of rotation can irritate shoulders with certain movements.
-There has been decent research looking at the difference between rings and bar and if you have a past history with shoulder problems you might want to be careful in your intensity progression.
-From a personal standpoint, I noticed less shoulder irritation using the TRX style trainers than the rings.
+I am going to keep this short because, for the most part, the rings have a little less versatility and a lack of rotation that can irritate shoulders when doing certain movements.
+There has been decent research looking at the differences between the rings and the bar, and the most important one is if you have a history of shoulder problems, you might want to be careful in your intensity progression.
+I noted a much lower number of cases of shoulder irritation with the TRX style trainer than with the rings.

-On a positive side, there is nothing like rings and if you have the option of both, I would go for it.
+There truly is nothing like the rings.
+If you have the option to own both, go for it.

 I tested the following: